FusionAuth developer image

 Sending the user an email lets the user know that their account could be compromised, but doesn’t require any action.

 This email is an email template which can be customized and localized like other email templates.
 You’ll typically include a link to reset their password, but you may want to include other information as well.
-Below is the default HTML template.
+Below are the default templates.

 <p>This password was found in the list of vulnerable passwords, and is no longer secure.</p>